Pre and Post Operative Instructions

 - No intense sports or activity.
 No lifting over 10 lbs.

-- Do not lift or pull on your lip/s to look at the surgery site.
+- Your hands carry germs and any disruption in the site of surgery can cause complications and/or infection.
+Do not lift or pull on your lips to look at the surgery site.
 Do not manipulate the site of surgery (e.g. trimming your sutures).
 Your hands carry germs and may cause complications and/or infection.

 - Slight oozing is expected on the first few days.
 A moist, regular tea bag applied to the area may help to stop the bleeding.
 Keep the tea bag in the area for at least 20 minutes.
 If bleeding persists, please call the office immediately.